 2. Apply appropriate first aid procedures

-2.1 Perform cardiopulmonary resuscitation (CPR) in accordance with Australian Resuscitation Council (ARC) guidelines
+2.1.
+Perform cardiopulmonary resuscitation (CPR) in accordance ARC guidelines.

 3. Communicate details of the incident

-3.1 Accurately convey incident details to emergency response services
+3.1.
+Accurately convey incident details to emergency services.

-3.3 Maintain confidentiality of records and information in line with statutory and/or organisational policies
+3.4.
+Maintain privacy and confidentiality of information in line with statutory or organisational policies.

 4. Evaluate the incident and own performance

-4.1 Recognise the possible psychological impacts on self and other rescuers involved in critical incidents
+4.1.
+Recognise the possible psychological impacts on self and other rescuers and seek help when required.

 4.2.
 Contribute to a review of the first aid response as required.